estyxx/madedotcom.github.io/_posts/2017-09-13-commands-and-queries-handlers-and-views.md

 lightweight, simple model for showing on the UI, or answering questions about the domain state.

-When I'm serving a write request (a command), my job is protect the invariants of the system, and model the business process as it appears in the minds of our domain experts.
+When I'm serving a write request (a command), my job is to protect the invariants of the system, and model the business process as it appears in the minds of our domain experts.
 I take the collective understanding of our business analysts, and turn it into a state machine that makes useful work happen.
 When I'm serving